koukoudo/koukoudo/README.md

 ### About Me

-My name is Nikolaos and I am a Fullstack Developer based in South Africa. 🇿🇦 <br><br>
+My name is Nikolaos and I am a Fullstack Developer based in South Africa. 🇿🇦 <br>

 * I recently finished contributing to a music distribution application with Horus Music, built wih PHP and the Symfony framework.<br>
 * I am currently taking courses on Fullstack JavaScript Development (Node.js + React.js) and Amazon Web Services,